- Pets and Animals»

-Do you have any idea how many times we hear this every day?
+Scratching is the number one reason people take their dogs to the vet, so do you have any idea how many times we hear this every day?
 The first thing to do, before you even take your dog in for an exam because of excessive scratching, is check for the obvious, fleas.

 Run a flea comb (they are really cheap and well worth keeping around) through the hair along her back, especially over her rump and tail head.
 If she has any fleas you might see a few of the bugs but even if you do not you will see black flakes of “flea dirt”.
 Flea dirt is actually the dried blood that the fleas pass as stool when dining on your dog.
 Not sure about the dirt?
 Take the material collected from the dog and drop it onto a wet paper towel.
 If it becomes red around the dog, you are actually collecting dried blood.

 Buy a flea control chemical (pill or spot-on) from your vet or for some alternatives read my article on non-chemical flea control.
 Some dogs become allergic to flea saliva and they are miserable, scratching constantly, so control this problem early before it is established in your home and yard.

 What other reasons do dogs have for scratching all the time?

 No flea dirt?
 The problem is tougher to diagnose but definitely can be solved.
 If she seems to itch so badly that she cannot even sleep you need to consider mange.
 The most common type of mange, sarcoptes, can also affect people and you might notice little itchy bites around your waist.
 You will have to take her in for diagnosis but there are several good alternative therapies you can try.
 (The other type of mange, demodex, does not cause the intense itching that is seen with sarcoptes but you will notice the hair loss and maybe a secondary bacterial infection, which can cause some itching.)